bfv/compilert/README.md

     ]
 }
 ```
 Compiling would look like `oec -f ./.oecconfig`.
-At runtime several subdirs (t0, t1, t2, t3 in this example) are created in `.oec` to store the .r's for the particular thread.
-When all threads are finished all the subdirs are joined to the target dir.
+At runtime several subdirs (t0, t1, t2, t3 in this example) are created in `${targetdir}/.oec` to store the .r's for the particular thread.
+When all threads are finished all the subdirs are copied/joined to the `targetdir`.
 This way collisions when a lot classes inherit the same base class (f.e.
 BusinessEntity) are avoided.